The Excel F.DIST.RT function calculates the (right-tailed) F Probability Distribution, which measures the degree of diversity between two data sets.

 |deg_freedom2||-||An integer specifying the denominator degrees of freedom.|

 If either deg_freedom1 or deg_freedom2 are supplied as decimal numbers, these are truncated to integers by Excel.

 The above chart on the right shows the right-tailed F Probability Distribution with deg_freedom1 (the numerator degrees of freedom) set equal to 1 and deg_freedom2 (the denominator degrees of freedom) set equal to 2.

 If you want to calculate the value of this function at x = 5, this can be done using the Excel F.Dist.Rt function, as follows:

 This gives the probability 0.154845745.

-Further details and examples of the Excel F.Dist.Rt function are provided on the Microsoft Office website.
+For further details and examples of the Excel F.Dist.Rt function, see the Microsoft Office website.

 If you get an error from the Excel F.Dist.Rt function this is likely to be one of the following:

 |#VALUE!||-||Occurs if any of the supplied arguments is non-numeric.|